 Medek, known to her friends as Cayla, was "very spiritual and close to God," cousin Anita Busch told CNN.
-Her family is tightly knit, Busch said.
+Her family is tight-knit, Busch said.

-Medek's Facebook page describes her as a "sandwich artist/closer" at Subway in Aurora, and a student of general studies at the Community College of Aurora with plans to graduate in 2015.
+Medek's Facebook page described her as a "sandwich artist/closer" at Subway in Aurora, and a student of general studies at the Community College of Aurora with plans to graduate in 2015.

 She lived in Westminster, Colorado, but was from Aurora, Busch said.
 "I'm a simple independent girl who's just trying to get her life together while still having fun," Medek wrote on her Facebook page.

 Veronica Moser-Sullivan, 6

 Thirteen-year-old Kaylan was Veronica's babysitter, and she was seated with the girl and Veronica's mother when the shooting began.
 "He just kept firing and then he would stop like he was reloading and he kept firing at anyone he saw," Kaylan told CNN.

 Kaylan watched as three people with her were shot -- Veronica, the girl's mother, Ashley Moser, and their pastor, Michael Walker.